What are the best solar panels for your home?

 A bright-blue solar panel array with criss-crossing white lines can clash with your home's colors and general aesthetic.
 Some solar panel makers offer clean looking jet-black solar panels, without the white lines.
 These might look nicer on your home.
 A tradeoff is that they're a bit less efficient than blue solar panels.
 One well-known provider of jet-black panels is SunPower.

 To go to the extreme, consider Tesla's "solar shingles."
 Instead of being installed on top of your roof tiles, they are your roof tiles.
 They'll blend in so seamlessly that your uninformed neighbors won't even know they're there!
+Unfortunately, thye don't come cheap.
 You can learn more about the Tesla solar shingles here.

 I want to make a great financial investment

 With that said, we still recommend that you choose a recognized and reputable brand — ideally a company that's been in business for at least 10 years.
-Also, a company that offers other products such as cars and computers will be in a better position to ride out potential solar-industry downturns (examples: LG and Mitsubishi).
+Also, a company that offers other products such as cars and computers, for example LG or Mitsubishi, will be in a better position to ride out potential solar-industry downturns.
 These companies have a proven track record for quality, and you can be reasonably confident they'll be around to honor the warranty if the solar panels fail.

 A few examples of quality affordable solar panel makers are LG and Canadian Solar.
 You can learn more here.